-After five seasons as the Seawolves’ head Alpine coach, Sparky Anderson enters his fourth season as the head coach of the entire Alaska Anchorage ski program in 2015.
+After five seasons as the Seawolves’ head Alpine coach, Sparky Anderson enters his fifth season as the head coach of the entire Alaska Anchorage ski program in 2016.

-Since taking over the program in 2012, Anderson has produced eight All-America certificates on the slopes and 17 combined with Nordic.
+Since taking over the program in 2012, Anderson has produced nine All-America certificates on the slopes and 19 combined with Nordic.
 Prior to taking over head coaching duties, Anderson produced two national champions and nine downhill All-America certificates throughout his five-year career from 2008-11 and 2002.

-During his first three years as head coach, Anderson has led the Seawolves to three top-8 NCAA finishes, including a fifth-place result in 2012.
-UAA also finished seventh in 2013 and eighth in 2014.
+During his first four years as head coach, Anderson has led the Seawolves to four top-9 NCAA finishes, including a fifth-place result in 2012.
+UAA also finished seventh in 2013, eighth in 2014 and ninth in 2015.

 In 2010, Anderson produced his second national champion in Andreas Adde, who won the men’s slalom.
 UAA landed a combined five skiers as All-Americans and finished 7th at the national meet.
 Anderson also helped UAA to a program-best second-place finish at the RMISA/West Region Championships.